NavinBondade/Classifying-And-Predicting-Five-Rice-Diseases-With-Deep-Learning/README.md

 </ul>
 <h2>Model Prediction</h2>
 <img src="https://github.com/NavinBondade/Rice-Leaf-Diseases-Detection-And-Classification/blob/main/Rice%20Diseases%20Classification%20and%20Prediction/Pictures/5%20Rice%20Diseases%20Prediction.png">
-<p>During the model testing phase, the model has predicted all the five rice diseases i.e, Gudi Rotten, Apex Blast, Leaf Blast, Leaf Burn, Neck Blast Paddy with <b>100 percent accuracy.</b></p>
+<p>During the testing phase, the model demonstrated exceptional performance by achieving a flawless accuracy rate of 100 percent in predicting all five rice diseases.
+These diseases include Gudi Rotten, Apex Blast, Leaf Blast, Leaf Burn, and Neck Blast Paddy.
+This perfect accuracy underscores the model's efficacy and reliability in distinguishing between the different types of rice diseases.

+The model's ability to correctly identify each disease with complete precision highlights its robustness and effectiveness in real-world applications.
+Such high accuracy not only validates the model's capability but also provides farmers with a dependable tool for accurate disease diagnosis, ultimately contributing to improved crop management and reduced agricultural losses.</b></p>
 <h2>Conclusion</h2>
 <p>In this project, I have created deep convolutional neural network architecture for correctly identifying the five rice crop diseases with an accuracy of 92 percent. </p>